jryanhamilton/MX-React-Native-Demo/README.md

 `npm install @mxenabled/react-native-widget-sdk`

+Right now the demo application is named "mx-react-native-demo".
+If you want the application to be named something different for your needs,

 ## Getting Started
 To start the demo application, in the application directory run `npm start` in your terminal.
 That will trigger the expo startup, begin the expo server, and present you with the simulator you would like to run.  *Make note of the expo server IP address as you will need it to interact with the application.*
 Generate a connect widget URL including the following configuration parameters:
 * `"client_redirect_url": "exp://{ip}:{port}/--/oauth_complete"` where {ip} is the local IP address of your application server, and {port} is the port it is running on (defaults to 19000).
 * `"is_mobile_webview": true` - this ensures that the widget will not try to send standard post message events and will prevent the connect widget from opening items in a new tab.
 For more information please reference the MX documentation.